Script Development / Upload User Python Modules

 Upload Using "File Service"

-To prevent the directory structure from being disrupted after unzipping the uploaded zip file, unzipping in "File Service" will forcibly create a directory.
+To prevent the directory structure from being disrupted after decompressing the uploaded zip files, decompression in "File Service" will forcibly create a directory.

-Therefore, if the uploaded zip file already has a directory layer, an additional directory structure will be created after unzipping.
+Therefore, if the uploaded zip file already contains a directory, an additional directory layer will be created after decompression.

 Move the Python module directory to user-python-packages/xxxxx